Dakshatajain/Recommendations-and-Labelling-Algorithm/Readme.md

 __Objective:__

 This project analyzes job postings for City of LA to suggest for improvements in the job postings that will fill in all the open positions.
+It also includes development of labelling algorithm that categorizes the job postings as good or need improvement.
 The analysis is explores various text mining and NLP techniques like readability and similarity to gather insights and suggest recommendations

 __Data Overview:__